DanBergelandPillar/age_cam/README.md

 Else, to get the Python 3.7 pip libs, install Python 3.7 then run pip install -r requirements.txt

 # Testing
-From the root directory, run nosetests, or python3 unittest -m <filename>
+From the root directory, run nosetests, or python -m unittest discover -s test/ -p '*_test.py'

 # Data
 This model is trained on the UTKFace data 'Aligned&Cropped Faces' dataset.